directed by Christian Speck

 directed by Sergio Durante

 Italian National Edition (Decreto Ministeriale, 02 giugno 1999)

 (Designated Italian National Edition - Ministerial Decree of 02 June 1999)

-Advisory Board: Sergio Durante (Padova, President), Ludwig Finscher (Heidelberg), Gustav Leonhardt (Amsterdam), Massimiliano Sala (Pistoia, Secretary Treasurer), Reinhard Strohm (Oxford), Michael Talbot (Liverpool), Christoph Wolff (Cambridge, MA).
+Advisory Board: Sergio Durante (Padova, President), Ludwig Finscher (Heidelberg), Roberto Illiano (Lucca), Gustav Leonhardt † (Amsterdam), Massimiliano Sala (Bergamo, Secretary Treasurer), Reinhard Strohm (Oxford), Michael Talbot (Liverpool), Christoph Wolff (Cambridge, MA).

 Pietro Antonio Locatelli (1695-1764) Locatelli was a violinist and composer from Bergamo, who after a period in Rome and a brilliant career as a virtuoso in various European cities eventually settled in Holland, where he spent a large portion of his life.
 Today he is numbered among the leading Italian musicians of the late-Baroque period.

 In 1994 the Locatelli Foundation reached an agreement with the publishers Schott (Mainz, London, Madrid, Paris, New York, Tokyo and Toronto) concerning the publication of P.A.
 Locatelli's complete works.
 The critical edition (1994-2002) consists of ten volumes.
 The first eight volumes contains the Locatelli's published works, the ninth the unnumbered compositions, while the tenth includes a thematic catalogue, the letters and documents relating to his life and an iconography.
 Also to be published are the separate parts for the orchestral works, as well as a practical edition of the chamber works.
 A separate edition of the 12 Concerti of the Arte del Violino, arranged for violin and piano, is also under consideration.
 Finally, pocket-score versions will be published by Eulenburg.